aaronsb/whisper-service/docs/audio_chunking.md

    - Parse the output to extract silence start and end timestamps

 2. **Audio Splitting**
-   - Use ffmpeg to split the audio at the determined points:
+   - Use ffmpeg to split the audio at the determined points and convert to optimized MP3:
    ```
-   ffmpeg -i input.mp3 -ss [start_time] -to [end_time] -c copy chunk1.mp3
+   ffmpeg -i input.file -ss [start_time] -to [end_time] -vn -ar 16000 -ac 1 -c:a libmp3lame -q:a 4 chunk1.mp3
    ```
+   - Parameters optimized for speech:
+     * 16kHz sample rate (optimal for speech recognition)
+     * Mono audio (sufficient for voice)
+     * MP3 quality level 4 (good balance of quality and size)

 3. **File Size Estimation**
    - Use ffprobe to estimate the size of audio segments: